Hospital Emergency Codes:

 2. Assess available resources: The facility should assess available resources, such as staff, equipment, and supplies, to determine if additional resources are needed to manage the surge.

-3. Increase staffing: If additional staff is needed, the facility can call in extra staff, use volunteers or reassign staff from other departments to areas where they are needed the most.
+3. Increase staffing: If additional staff is needed, the facility calls in extra staff, use volunteers or reassign staff from other departments to areas where they are needed the most.

-4. Expand the capacity of care areas: The facility can expand the capacity of care areas by opening additional rooms or wards, converting non-patient areas into care areas, or using portable facilities.
+4. Expand the capacity of care areas: The facility expands the capacity of care areas by opening additional rooms or wards, converting non-patient areas into care areas, or using portable facilities.

 5. Manage patient flow: Patients should be triaged and managed efficiently to reduce wait times and ensure that patients with the most urgent needs receive care first.